 During the last year we have all been missing our meetings.
 I know in my case some of the time usually spent carving has gone to other things.
-We are starting to see some activity again though and hope to see some group gatherings again soon.
-Keep a lookout for emails and keep yourself healthy and safe.
+We are starting to see some activity again though and starting meetings July 10th.

 I've done very little carving recently and have finished none.